NLnetLabs/cascade/doc/manual/source/architecture.rst

 the `kmip2pksc11` daemon which will receive KMIP TCP TLS requests from Cascade and convert them into operations to execute against a loaded PKCS#11 module.

-In this latter setup it may appear to some to resemble OpenDNSSEC in that it has two processes, one daemon acting as a nameserver and issuing signig instructions to the other daemon.
+In this latter setup it may appear similar to the architecture of OpenDNSSEC in that it has two processes, one daemon acting as a nameserver and issuing signig instructions to the other daemon.

 However, the resemblance is only slight, as there are no shared on-disk configuration files via which the daemons communicate, and thus no shared